 There are a lot of different ways you can go here.
 If you don’t have a robust in-house marketing team, then you might want to go with a freelancer or two.
 You can also ask your staff members to contribute a post once in a while, or partner with another company for some guest content.
 You could post a transcript of an interview with an industry leader, which can be less labor-intensive.
-Or, even better, get your partners to write posts for you!
+Or, even better, get your strategic partners to write posts for you!
 It helps bolster connections, boost collaboration, and gets visitors to your site that you’d otherwise never get an audience with.

 How often should I post?

 We recommend weekly at least, though it’s more important to just be consistent.
 To help build out an editorial calendar, look for sources of regular content.
 For example, if you already have a weekly podcast, you can also post a small summary of the week’s episode on your blog.

 Your blog will also pay off far in the future.
 HubSpot claims that 70% of their blogging traffic is on older posts, not their new content.
 This means it’s worth it to go back and update some old posts, which will boost SEO and keep your content current.